cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
 ```
 Please follow the instructions and provide the necessary input to the installer.

+`Do you want ghcup to automatically add the required PATH variable to "/home/ubuntu/.bashrc"?` - (P or enter)

+`Do you want to install haskell-language-server (HLS)?` - (N or enter)

+`Do you want to install stack?` - (N or enter)

+`Press ENTER to proceed or ctrl-c to abort.` (enter)

-Once complete, you should have `ghc` and `cabal` installed on your system.
+Once complete, you should have `ghc` and `cabal` installed to your system.

 :::note
 `ghcup` will try to detect your shell and will ask you to add it to the environment variables.
 Please restart your shell/terminal after installing `ghcup`